Guide to using Decisions in Public Meetings

 - Add all eligible participants to the meeting in the mandatory field

-- If you want additional people, from example media or administration, these can be added as voluntary
+- If you want additional people, for example media or administration, these can be added as voluntary

 Add Speaker List bot